pdxpro0098/100_C_Programs/README.md

 ✔️ 3.
 Program to create a 3x3 matrix and store the first nine natural numbers row wise.
 The program should further display the sum of rows, columns and diagonals.

 ✔️ 4.
-Program to display the ccfncname of the week day as per the entered number.
+Program to display the name of the week day as per the entered number.

 ✔️ 5.
 Write a program input any number and print the same in reverse.